If you’re trying to use

 There’s probably several ways to fix this, but I fixed it by creating a

-new version of Zend_Mail_Transport_Smtp
+new version of Zend_Mail_Transport_Smtp:

 class Zend_Mail_Transport_Smtp_Kindle extends Zend_Mail_Transport_Smtp